-Dr. Naomi Rose agrees as stated on the HSUS blog, “Regarding the statement that trophy hunters do a lot for conservation, it’s true that some portion of some hunters’ fees goes to conservation in some countries, but it’s rarely the major source of conservation funding.
-Usually middlemen—commercial outfitters—take the lion’s share of sport hunting proceeds and local communities and conservation and management agencies get the dregs.”
+Dr. Naomi Rose agrees as stated on the HSUS blog, “Regarding the statement that trophy hunters do a lot for Conservation, it’s true that some portion of some hunters’ fees goes to Conservation in some countries, but it’s rarely the major source of Conservation funding.
+Usually middlemen—commercial outfitters—take the lion’s share of sport hunting proceeds and local communities and Conservation and management agencies get the dregs.”

 3. Trophy hunting is elitist

 Since trophy hunting for “big game” usually takes place in more remote locations in which people need to fly into, or charter transportation, it’s not really an activity that’s open to anyone.
-Not that having it open to more people would make it any better, but trophy hunting tends to be richer people going out for the thrill of the chase – under the guise of conservation.
+Not that having it open to more people would make it any better, but trophy hunting tends to be richer people going out for the thrill of the chase – under the guise of Conservation.
 For example, the Trump brothers came under fire after photographs of them with animals they had killed in Africa surfaced.
 Mother Nature News reported that there are many other ways the brothers could have helped the people of Zimbabwe, rather than hunting and killing animals.

-True conservation activities should involve the local community in a way that is sustainable, and trophy hunting does not accomplish this ideal.
+True Conservation activities should involve the local community in a way that is sustainable, and trophy hunting does not accomplish this ideal.

 4. Trophy hunting can be linked to poaching

-If trophy hunting were to ever hope to be known as “conservation,” there would have to be extremely close monitoring by scientific and state bodies regarding the health and legality of the hunt.
+If trophy hunting were to ever hope to be known as “Conservation,” there would have to be extremely close monitoring by scientific and state bodies regarding the health and legality of the hunt.

-While a certain amount of regulation does take place, it is not enough to prevent the possibility of trophy hunts being used as cover for poaching.
+While a certain amount of regulation does take place, it is not enough to prevent the possibility of trophy hunts being used as a cover for poaching.
 According to a report “The Myth of Trophy Hunting” by Save African Animals, “Opening up even a limited legal trade creates a smokescreen for poachers which is almost impossible to police.
-Prior to 1986, when the whaling moratorium was introduced, legal quotas were widely used as cover for poaching, driving some species near to extinction.
+Prior to 1986, when the whaling moratorium was introduced, legal quotas were widely used as covers for poaching, driving some species near to extinction.
 The same is happening with trophy hunting of endangered species.”